avalanche-canada/ac-web/README.md

 ****

 ## Introduction
-AvalancheCanada website front end.
-Data driven map based website, provides public avalanches services for across canada.
+The AvalancheCanada website is a implementation of a front end/view upon CAC data streams.
+Data is stored separately to the website and is available via RESTful API’s.
 Design still under way.
 Contact bshaw@avalanche.ca for more details or to get invoved.